 As Health Authorities take a "home is best" approach (British Columbia Ministry of Health, 2013), people are moving to Assisted Living and Long-Term Care with higher and more complex health care needs than in the past.
 Family caregivers are experiencing higher levels of distress (Office of the Seniors Advocate, 2017a).
-With the changes proposed to the Community Care and Assisted Living Act in Bill 16 (2016), coming into effect December 1, 2019, the support services offered in Assisted Living will evolve and grow.
+With the changes to the Community Care and Assisted Living Act in Bill 16 (2016), introduced in December 2019, the support services offered in Assisted Living continue to evolve and grow.1

 To meet these changing needs in our community, social workers are ideally positioned to be integral members of interdisciplinary teams at both Assisted Living residences and Long-Term Care homes (Fields, Koenig, & Dabelko-Schoeny, 2012; Jackson, 2014).
 Social workers have the expertise and bring a unique perspective to help meet the needs of the most vulnerable individuals in our communities.
-Resources to fund mandated social work positions would benefit residents and their families, care teams in Assisted Living and Long-Term Care (formerly known as Residential Care) and the community as a whole.
+Resources to fund mandated social work positions would benefit residents and their families, care teams in Assisted Living and Long-Term Care and the community as a whole.